 What is a trading strategy?

-A clearly defined trading strategy needs at least four elements:
+A trading strategy needs at least four elements:

 - It needs to have defined/quantified buy/short criteria.
 That is, you need to know exactly when to buy.
-“Buy when touching resistance” is not a criterion – it’s vague and not clearly defined.
+“Buy when touching resistance” is not a criterion — it’s vague and unclear.
 You should not use anecdotal evidence in your decision-making!

-- If you get a buy signal, how do you execute the buy/short order?
+- How do you execute the buy/short order if you get a buy signal?
 Do you put in a limit order or do you buy at the market?
 In the trading and investment strategies above, we mainly use at the close orders.
-Obviously, we only know the close price in hindsight.
+We only know the close price in hindsight.
 However, we start sending orders ten seconds before the close, and that works really well and gets very close to the results in our backtests.

 - If you are in a position, you need to know when to sell/cover.
 Just like the buy criterion, this needs to be quantified to avoid second-guessing.